Ostend/DataStructures_Algorithms/Python/SortArrayByParity.md

         left+=1
   ```

-  **Modulo** opperator in use.
+  **Modulo** operator in use.
 This is the meat of the algorithm.
 To dethermin if the number that the left pointer is pointing to is even or odd.
 If it is, the pointer increases by one to point to the next element in the array.

 - ```python
     else: